demlabs-cellframe/cellframe-node/README.md

 Line ```wallet``` sets name of the wallet to which the payment for the service sharing will be sent.

 #### Pricelist config
 To set the price for VPN services, you need to create an order with the corresponding values.
 An example of creating an order will be presented below.
-If you do not create an order and enable VPN sharing, the service will be provided for free.
+If you do not create an order and enable VPN sharing the service will not start.
+To share service for free

 #### DNS server install